COURSE GUIDE

 Is this course for you?

-This engaging course is perfect for people who love working with, and inspiring, children.
-With some experience in the childcare sector, this Diploma will train you to be a highly skilled childhood educator, who is qualified to step up into senior and management positions.
+This course is ideal for people who love engaging and interacting with children.
+The Diploma will support you to be a highly skilled early childhood educator, who will be well-positioned to step up into senior educator roles and management positions.

 What you will learn